 - Event status updates: the event is started, suspended, resumed, or terminated.

-- Event comments: a user adds a comment from the mobile app, xMatters Inbox, email, Tracking Report.
+- Event comments: a user adds a comment from the mobile app, xMatters Inbox, email, Tracking Report, or xMatters REST API.

 - Escalations: an escalation occurs in a group.